-Since 2011, Georgetown has offered a unique Certificate program in State & Local Taxation (SALT Certificate).
-This area of practice is extremely important to multi-state corporate taxpayers, from Fortune 500 companies to regional businesses.
-As multinational companies and metro-area business expand their operations into additional States and nations – via the internet and otherwise – the need for skilled SALT practitioners has never been greater.
-Courses are taught by leading practitioners from professional service firms, Fortune 500 companies, and organizations representing the interest of state governments and corporate taxpayers.
+Georgetown’s Certificate in State and Local Taxation (SALT) allows students to specialize in a field that is becoming increasingly important to multistate taxpayers, from Fortune 500 companies to regional businesses.
+As multinational companies and other businesses expand their operations across state lines and international borders – via the internet and otherwise – the need for SALT practitioners has never been greater.

-The SALT Certificate requires the completion of 10 academic credits of coursework, consisting of the following five courses:
+The SALT Certificate requires the Completion of ten academic credits, consisting of the following five courses:

-- State and Local Taxation: Income and Franchise Taxes (Fall Semester)
+- State & Local Taxation: Income & Franchise Taxes (Fall semester, 2 credits)

-- State and Local Taxation: Other Business Taxes (Fall Semester)
+- State & Local Taxation: Other Business Taxes (Fall semester, 2 credits)

-- State and Local Taxation: Sales and Use Taxes (Fall Semester)
+- State & Local Taxation: Sales & Use Taxes (Fall semester, 2 credits)

-- Federal Limitations on State and Local Taxation (Spring Semester)
+- Federal Limitations on State & Local Taxation (Spring semester, 2 or 3 credits)

-- Special Topics in State and Local Taxation (Spring Semester)
+- Special Topics in State & Local Taxation (Spring semester, 2 credits)

-For more information about the Certificate in International Taxation, please contact:
+To learn more about the Certificate in State and Local Taxation, please contact: